fl-yu/CUT-RUNTools-2.0/README.md

 See [Directory Structure](docs/bulk-DIRECTORY.md) for basic structure of input and output folders.

-Comparing to the last version for bulk data analysis, the requirement of SLURM job submission environment was removed to compatiable with more computational platforms.
+To compatiable with more computational platforms for bulk data analysis, the requirement of SLURM job submission environment was removed.

 --------